A Brief History of Bog Bodies (and Butter)

 In the past few years, numerous examples of “bog butter” have come out of the peat in Scotland and Ireland.
 These usually stinky chunks of yellowish glop can weigh up to 50 kg and are generally found in a wooden container or animal skins for protection.
 Dating back as far as 5000 years ago, some of the butter is made out of dairy fat, and some of it is made from lard or tallow, according to recent isotope testing done on some samples.
 The most recent “bog butter” find came from County Meath, Ireland, in June.
 Butter was ubiquitous in many past eras, acting not only as a food but as a salve for wounds and a substitute for cash in paying taxes, so it’s also possible it was buried to protect a family’s wealth from thieves.

-As weird as it must be to find a hunk of rancid butter the size of a small child while going about one’s work, imagine finding hunks of leathery human body parts instead.
+to find a hunk of rancid butter the size of a small child while going about one’s work, imagine finding hunks of leathery human body parts instead.
 Those also come out of European peat bogs with considerable regularity but are decidedly less gelatinous.

 Bog bodies are, quite simply, humans whose remains have been preserved in a peat bog.
 Just as the bog’s cool, anoxic environment can preserve butter, it can also preserve people.
 And while these people are technically natural mummies, their bodies aren’t like traditional desiccated mummies from Egypt or freeze-dried mummies from the high Andes.